joonholee-research/MUDA/classification/ReadMe.md

-This repository contains MUDA sample codes for the classification task
+This repository contains MUDA (the paper link will be updated soon) sample codes for the classification task.

 **Requirement**
 - python 3.6+